Neurotoxin BTX “Death” in Singapore. Can BTX Really Kill?

 Summary

-In the hands of an experienced doctor, BTX injections are safe and effective.
+In the hands of an experienced doctor, Botox injections are safe and effective.

-Severe side effects are extremely rare and are associated with high doses of BTX.
+Severe side effects are extremely rare and are associated with high doses of Botox.

 Quote of the day